ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-auth-scheme.md

 values MUST be ignored.
 This value determines the structure and semantics of the rest of the structure.

-- "issuer_name" is a value containing the hostname of the issuer as a UTF-8 string.
+- "issuer_name" is a UTF-8 string containing the hostname of the issuer.
 This is hostname identifies the issuer that is allowed to issue tokens that can be redeemed by this origin.
-The field that stores this value in the challenge is prefixed with a 2-octet integer indicating the length, in network byte order.
+The field that stores this string in the challenge is prefixed with a 2-octet integer indicating the length, in network byte order.

 - "redemption_context" is an optional field.
 If present, it allows the origin